nekzahid123-afg/IBM_August_Challange/README.md

 - **Hallucination guardrails** — low-similarity retrieval triggers an explicit "no strong reference match" response instead of a guess, in both the Insights panel and Chat.
 If the watsonx.ai call fails or times out, the system falls back to a template-based explanation so the demo never breaks.
 - **Downloadable mission report** — combines the health score, anomaly table, AI explanations, and mission summary into a single Markdown or PDF export.

+  ## A Note on Insight Generation Behavior

+Not every anomaly triggers a full Granite + RAG call.
+To keep the demo fast and cost-efficient, only **higher-severity anomalies** (currently:
+`HIGH` severity, and select `MEDIUM` cases) are routed through the full RAG-grounded Granite pipeline — these show a plausible root-cause hypothesis, a concrete recommendation, and a non-zero **Sources** count.

+Lower-severity anomalies (`LOW`, and most `MEDIUM`) are explained using a **deterministic template-based fallback** built directly from the anomaly's statistical description (rolling mean, std-dev, nominal range) — the same fallback used if a live watsonx.ai call fails or times out.
+These show `Sources (0)` and the generic phrasing *"requires further investigation via subsystem telemetry review."*

+This is intentional, not a bug: it mirrors real mission-ops triage, where minor deviations get a standard boilerplate flag while significant/critical anomalies get deeper, LLM-reasoned analysis.
+It also guarantees the app **never crashes or stalls** even if the watsonx.ai API is rate-limited or unavailable during a demo.

 ---

 ## Prerequisites